Hammer Down Cancer: ????, 2014

-Purdue's Hammer Down Cancer football game is slated for October 6 when the Boilermakers take on the Michigan Wolverines.
+Purdue's Hammer Down Cancer football game is slated for (date??) when the Boilermakers take on the (Team??).
 Fans are asked to wear cancer-supporting shirts to help those battling the disease and honor those who have survived.
 The Purdue football team also plans to display their support for cancer research by wearing pink shoelaces and wristbands during the game.

 Cancer is a disease that has directly touched the lives of so many Boilermakers, which is why Purdue is committed to making a difference in cancer prevention and research.

 A portion of the proceeds from the Hammer Down Cancer Game shirts will benefit thePurdue University Center for Cancer Research, which brings together the best minds from within Purdue University and beyond to study cancers where they start - inside the cell.
 The Cancer Research Center discovers how cancers develop, progress and respond to treatment.
 Their work leads to the advancement of new medicines, diagnostic tools and treatment devices.

 Purdue University plans to recognize an important presence in our nation today, an entity that impacts each and every Boilermaker in a significant way, the Armed Forces of the United States of America.
 Purdue has declared its (date??) game against (team??) as its Military Appreciation Day game.
 The Military Appreciation Day game gives Boilermakers a time and place on which to focus and draw attention to our many expressions of appreciation and recognition of our armed services.